Appdynamics/tomcat-monitoring-extension/README.md

 ##Prerequisites

 By default, JMX is disabled in the Tomcat instance.
-JMX has to be enabled in the Tomcat instance for this extension to work.
-To enable JMX please refer [here] (http://tomcat.apache.org/tomcat-7.0-doc/monitoring.html).
+Please enable JMX to use this extension.
+For more information on enabling JMX, please refer [http://tomcat.apache.org/tomcat-7.0-doc/monitoring.html] (http://tomcat.apache.org/tomcat-7.0-doc/monitoring.html).

 ##Installation